 Every grandparent visitation case is highly fact specific, with different statutes applying to different situations.
 With each case, courts must balance the best interests of the child against the parent’s right to raise their child without outside interference.

 Our family law attorneys can help grandparents petition for visitation to secure consistent and meaningful time with their grandchildren.
-If you have questions or would like to schedule a consultation regarding grandparent visitation rights, consider contacting one of the family law attorneys at Hawks Quindel, S.C.
+If you have questions or would like to schedule a case evaluation regarding grandparent visitation rights, consider contacting one of the family law attorneys at Hawks Quindel, S.C.
 Our Milwaukee family law attorneys may be reached at 414-271-8650.
 Our Madison family law attorney may be reached at 608-257-0040.

 - 4 Tips for Wisconsin Couples Considering a Prenup - January 15, 2020